 - 31. Search criteria can be saved via "My Searches" button for future reference. - 32.
 The results of this bond search are exported into Microsoft Excel.
 Click the 'Results' button and in the resulting screen click 'Actions' and then 'Export to Excel'. - 33.
-The only information that is collected from the search result output into the Excel template at this stage is the eight digit 'Bloomberg ID' or 'ticker' for each bond.
+The only information that is collected from the search result output into the Excel template at this stage is the eight digit 'Bloomberg ID' or 'ticker' for each bond. - 34.
+Each ticker needs to be appended with "Corp" so that formulas used in the next step can recognise them as a corporate bond.
+This can be carried out using the structure in Microsoft Excel below.10

-For the maturity date change the boundary condition to 'years from now' by selecting 'Y'.
+9 For the maturity date change the boundary condition to 'years from now' by selecting 'Y'.